Jorgelzn/Seshat/README.md

-# Ragni 🔥
+# Ragni :sparkles:

-Text Role Playing Game Motor powered by graphs and large language models.

 <img src="media/ragni.jpg" alt="drawing" width="200" style=" border-radius: 10%;"/>

-Ragni is an intelligent companion that will be interacting with the player in their adventures.
+Ragni is an intelligent companion that will provide information from the users knowledge base.

-The world will be represented in a graph database, all the possible places, characters, objects and scenes.
-So when the player makes an action, Ragni will evaluate how to navigate in the graph in order to provide the answers.

 Actual features: